boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ### Label Overflow Mode

-This allows you to handle the display mode of the overlapping labels in the `Category Axis`.
+This allows you to handle the display mode of overlapping labels in the `Category Axis`.

 ***Trim***

-This option trims the end of overlapping label in the axis.
+This option trims the end of overlapping labels in the axis.

 ![Label overflow mode Trim](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/trim.png)

 ***Hide***

-This option hides the overlapping label in the axis.
+This option hides the overlapping labels in the axis.

 ![Label overflow mode Hide](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/hide.png)